jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

  `atMost(int)` | The method called at motst n times `only()` | Checks if the given method was the only called

- The following example verifies if the method getNumber given any integer was called three times.
+The following example verifies if the method `getNumber` with any integer was called three times.

 ```java
 verify(fooRepository, times(3)).getNumber(anyInt());
 ```

-The following example verifies if the method get number given any integer was called once and there as no more interactions with the object `fooRepository`.
+In this example `verify()` checks if the method `getNumber` was called once and no more interactions with the object `fooRepository` were performed.

 ```java
 verify(fooRepository).getNumber(anyInt());